 – Finding peace with changing and moving on as a person.

 Then there’s the matter of how good the anime is as an adaptation of the Light Novels.
-I’ve just about finished reading the final volume of Bakemonogatari (so, almost done with the first installment, not very far, I know) but I can say already that the anime is a fantastic adaptation.
+I’ve read the final volume of Bakemonogatari (so, done with the first installment, not very far, I know) but I can say already that the anime is a fantastic adaptation.
 Most often it’s the case that “the book/manga is always better” but I feel the Monogatari anime is a strong and faithful adaptation, while adding its own elements.
 The copious amounts of inner monologues that happen in the Light Novel are what you see in those warp speed walls of texts in the anime, passing at the pace those thoughts happen in real-time.
 The visual choices and direction enrich the spirit of the source material.
 It isn’t often that reading the book after watching the show will make you like both more, but that’s the case with Monogatari.

 There’s also the modern and abstract art piece that is the Kizumonogatari movie trilogy.
 While it doesn’t delve as deeply into specific philosophical or psychological issues, it’s one of the most beautiful, passion-filled, and distinct movie series, both visually and musically, that I’ve experienced.
 Kizu isn’t without the Monogatari curse of Araragi’s pervery, but I feel it’s handled slightly better here than in other installments (not in a way that I can fully endorse, however).

 At its best moments, Monogatari is a masterpiece of experimental animation, visual style, and storytelling.
 It’s a series of artistic, metaphorically supernatural occurrences rooted in Japanese folklore that apply on a much wider scale, dissecting deep-seated beliefs and ideologies held by society at large while feeling intimately personal.
-At its worst moments, Monogatari is a horny fan-service filled indulgence that sugarcoats predatory, pedophilic and incestual themes and behaviors with a flimsy excuse of meta-commentary and loopholes to make it easier on the viewer to not feel guilty and admit that they are, in essence, consuming and enjoying a consequence-free fantasy whose hero can get away with sexual harassment because he’s (most of the time) a “nice person.”
+At its worst moments, Monogatari is a horny fan-service filled indulgence that sugarcoats predatory, pedophilic and incestual themes and behaviors with a flimsy excuse of meta-commentary and loopholes to make it easier on the viewer to not feel guilty and admit that they are, in essence, consuming and enjoying a consequence-free fantasy in which the hero can get away with sexual harassment because he’s (most of the time) a “nice person.”
 And as we all know, there’s certainly no shortage of “nice guys” who feel they are owed romance and sexual favors for “being nice,” so there’s clearly no harm in joking about this in a clearly fictional show, right?